-A cloche is a bell-shaped glass cover that is placed over a seedling in the early planting season to protect the seedling from cold temperatures and to encourage growth.
-It is a type of covering for protecting plants from cold temperatures.
+A cloche is a cover that is placed over a seedling in the early planting season to protect the it from the elements, like a mini greenhouse.

-While the original form of a cloche is a bell-shaped glass cover that is placed over an individual plant, modern cloches are usually made from plastic and come in various shapes and sizes.
+Traditionally bell-shaped and made from glass, modern cloches are usually made from plastic and come in various shapes and sizes.

 The use of cloches can be traced back to market gardens in 19th century France, where entire fields of plants would be protected with cloches.
 However, nowadays in commercial growing, cloches have largely been replaced by row cover, and are mainly found in smaller gardens.

-Cloches are designed to be placed on top of plants to keep them warm, protect them from snow and ice, and act as a mini greenhouse.
+Cloches are designed to be placed on top of plants to keep them warm, protect them from snow and ice.
 Garden cloches are also known as glass domes that are placed over plants that are sensitive to cold.

 The word ‘cloche’ actually means ‘bell’ in French.
 The glass enhances the light and heat for the plant and protects it from direct contact with snow or ice.
 Cloches are most useful for small plants and starts because they take up space in the garden bed.

-Utilitarian plastic milk jugs with the bottoms cut out are vented by opening the lid and can be used as cloches, too.
-Soda bottles can also be used.
-However, they offer only a few degrees of frost protection.
+A DIY gardener can make a simple, homemade cloche from plastic milk jugs with the bottoms cut out.
+They are vented by opening the lid.
+Soda bottles can also be used, however both offer only a few degrees of frost protection.